 To get to the starting point for this hike, make your way to Mui Wo Ferry Pier.
 The easiest way to get here is by ferry from Central (Pier No. 6) to Mui Wo.
 The ferry timetable can be found on the operator’s website.

-Alternatively, if you’re closer to Tung Chung, you can catch buses 3 or 3M to Mui Wo Ferry Pier.
+Alternatively, if you’re starting from Tung Chung, catch buses 3 or 3M to Mui Wo Ferry Pier.

-This initial part of the hike (the first 2 kms) can best be described as an easy coastal walk.
+This initial part of the hike (the first 2 km) can best be described as an easy coastal walk.

 The paved cement way soon gives way to a natural, dirt trail.
 I would say that this initial part of the trail is equally shaded and open.
 It’s also perhaps the most scenic and easiest section of the hike.

 At the end of this coastal walk, you’ll arrive at an intersection of trails.
 The signs for Pui O point right.
-From here on out, the trail no longer runs along the coastline and moves inland.
+From here on out, Lantau Trail no longer runs along the coastline and moves inland.

 The Undulating Section

-The next 1.2 kms of the hike is slightly tougher.
-There’s a bit more incline and climbing involved than what you’ve just encountered.
+The next 1.2 km of the hike is slightly tougher.
+There’s some incline and climbing involved than what you’ve just encountered.

 After the first few steps there’s a pavilion, from where on a clear day, you get nice views of the Hong Kong skyline.
 We took a quick breather here before continuing ahead.

-It’s only once you step onto this smooth, cemented path after a long undulating natural trail do you truly appreciate its eveness.
-This short section of the hike actually connects a cemetery to the main South Lantau Road.
+It’s only once you step onto this smooth, cemented path after a long undulating natural trail, do you truly appreciate its evenness.
+This short section of the hike connects a cemetery to the main South Lantau Road.

 Soon you’ll arrive at a barbecue sitting area for the Pak Fu Tin campsite.
 Fuel up because the next section of the hike gets quite steep.